ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Golden Raisins.md

 - **Name**: Golden raisins
-- **Other Names**: 황금 건포도
+- **Other Names**: 건포도
-- **Type**: Dried fruit
+- **Type**: Dried Fruit

 ## Description

-Golden raisins are sweet, chewy dried grapes with a light color and tangy flavor.
-They are used in Korean rice dishes, desserts, and as a snack.
+Golden raisins are dried, seedless grapes with a sweet, tangy flavor and chewy texture.
+They are commonly used in baking, salads, and as a snack.

 ## How to use

-- Added to rice blends and desserts
+- Added to baked goods
+- Used in salads and pilafs
 - Eaten as a snack
-- Used in baked goods

 ## Substitutions